Azure Miles Records ~ The Music of Michael Robinson

 Kapalua is a landmark composition for myself.
 It features a highly contrapuntal texture, which I had used previously, but also includes greater use of silence or rests in the individual parts.
-This results in much more variety of texture, includes passages with only one or two voices.
+This achieves greater textural variety, includes passages with only one or two voices.
 Kapalua is Hawaiian for arms reaching out to the sea, describing the physical shape of a favorite place of mine in Maui.

-Long Island City is named for the city in Queens I lived in from 1982 to 1984.
+Long Island City is named for the area of Queens I lived in from 1982 to 1984.
 Its situated directly across the East River in Queens, with unmatched views of Manhattan.
-I used to jog alongside the river in the morning, enjoying the views, including a giant geyser shooting water high into the air from the middle of the river.
-This piece was recorded by Julliard students, at the suggestion of Steve Reich, and was originally scored for flute, clarinet and viola.
+I would jog alongside the river in the early morning before work enjoying the views, including a giant geyser shooting water high into the air from the middle of the river.
+This piece was originally recorded by Julliard students at the suggestion of Steve Reich, and was originally scored for flute, clarinet and viola.

 The Green Hill was originally scored for oboe and contrabassoon.
 It is a spare composition with an emphasis on space and restraint.